Professor of Genetic Epidemiology and Public Health

 Professor Campbell runs a course on global health epidemiology, teaches on 2 other courses and supervises 1-2 students per year as part of the MPH course.
 He has acted as the chair of recent Board of Examiners meetings.
 He teaches on other post-graduate courses.
-Professor Campbell acts as external examiner at the Liverpool School of Tropical Medicine.
+Professor Campbell acts as external examiner at Imperial College London and the Liverpool School of Tropical Medicine.

 Professor Campbell supervises 7 PhD students currently either as first or second supervisor – global (child) health, colorectal cancer (genetic) epidemiology and genetic epidemiology.
 He acts as mentor to several (currently 4) Chancellors Fellows and other early career researchers and to one senior professorial staff member.
 He is co-lead of the Usher Network for COVID Evidence Reviews [UNCOVER] which fosters staff-student collaborations and training in evidence synthesis.

 Harry Campbell has a number of research interests:

 Long standing experience in many aspects of global child health with a particular long term interest in many aspects of childhood respiratory infections.
 Recent and current projects have explored global burden of disease, disease surveillance, use of linked routine heath datasets, risk factors, careseeking, case management guidelines.
 Two major grants include a new EU IMI programme (led by the University of Edinburgh) focusing on RSV disease in children and adults and and an NIHR Global Health Unit on Respiratory Health (where his role is co-Director with Aziz Sheikh).

 Professor Campbell has had a long term interest in colorectal cancer genetics and epidemiology.
 He has held a CRUK Programme grant continuously from 2003 – 2020 with Malcolm Dunlop, Susan Farrington and Evi Theodoratou (current Programme Grant value £3.4 million).

-Professor Campbell has established population-based studies and biobanks in several genetic isolate populations in work supported by MRC through Programme Grants (QTL in Health and Disease) from 2000 – 2017 with Alan Wright, Igor Rudan, Nick Hastie, Chris Haley, Jim Wilson, Caroline Hayward and Vernoique Vitart (due for renewal application in 2017) (current Programme Grant value ~£6 million over 5 years).
+Professor Campbell has established population-based studies and biobanks in several genetic isolate populations in work supported by MRC through Programme Grants (QTL in Health and Disease) from 2000 – 2017 with Alan Wright, Igor Rudan, Nick Hastie, Chris Haley, Jim Wilson, Caroline Hayward and Vernoique Vitart (Programme Grant value ~£6 million over 5 years).
 This programme has been renewed for a further 5 years from 2018 and is led by Professors Jim Wilson, Chris Haley and Caroline Hayward.
 He has taken part in many GWAS consortia.